NatyaHans/Ophiuroidea/ReadMe.md

 	The following command gives the percentage of the chisquare distribution that lies to the right of the observed likelihood difference for the ER and ARD models.

-	## if p>0.05, we do not accept the more heavily parameterized ARD model, and instead choose the single-parameter ER 	model.
+	## if p>0.05, we do not accept the more heavily parameterized ARD model, and instead choose the single-parameter
+	ER model.
 If p<0.05, we do accept ARD model.

 	- We can now produce the stochastic mapping of the "trait" uing the make.simmap() from the phytools package.
 	We simulate stochastic character maps using the equal rate (ER) model, a priori on the root state (pi="estimated", which estimated by numerically solving pi*Q = 0), a samples of Q matrices from the posterior 		probability distribution of Q using MCMC (Markov chain Monte Carlo).
 	- We can laso compute the state frequencies from the stochastic maps for each internal nodes.
 Posterior probabilities 		are illustrated by pies

-	- Done using RevBayes (by Natya)-ongoing
+	3.- Lineage of diversification (transitions of two states in the diversification)
+		- Extinction and Speciation
+		- to know the transition between one trait and another: Do we know what is the rate of trait transition?

+	4.- Rate of evolution (morphological data)
+		- Using a Brownian motion
+		- One rate for all the species
+		- One rate for the tropical
+		- One rate for the temperate
+		- One rate for the deep, shallow, larvae et.c.
+		-AIC value: what have an impact on the morphology of the species

+	5.- Morphospace
+		- PcoA in R
+		- Traits: body size (range), number of papillae, scales, laps etc.
+		- Models of trait evolution
+			OUI- univarate data / mvMorph- multivariate data